-According to the website of Patino & Associates P.L.L.C., specific rules for medical malpractice cases can vary from case to case and from state to state.
+According to the website of the Law Offices of Crowe & Mulvey, LLP, specific rules for medical malpractice cases can vary from case to case and from state to state.
 Things such as the statute of limitations may be different from one state to another, but the general qualifications for whether or not a case is considered possible medical malpractice are fairly similar across the board.
+Medical malpractice is a very specific accusation to make against a doctor or hospital, so having an understanding of what it is can help you determine whether you’ve been a victim of negligence at the hands of a medical professional.
 The following is a brief overview of the necessary circumstances for filing a medical malpractice case:

 - There was an established doctor-patient relationship What this means is that you must have hired the physician in question and he or she must have agreed to being hired.
 This means that a legitimate doctor-patient relationship existed, and it was not merely casual advice given at a social gathering by someone who happens to be a doctor.